-The Brennan Center for Justice (the Brennan Center) was formed as a way to memorialize and put into action the values of leftist former Supreme Court Justice William Brennan, the “father of modern judicial activism,” by Brennan’s former clerks.
-The organization is hybrid think-tank and activist center working housed by New York University Law School.
+The Brennan Center for Justice (the Brennan Center) was formed as a way to memorialize and put into action the values of left-of-center former Supreme Court Justice William Brennan , the “father of modern judicial activism,” by Brennan’s former clerks.
+The organization is hybrid think-tank and activist center housed by New York University Law School.

 This liberal financing has turned the Center into a cog in the liberal legal movement.
 The Center pursues a left-wing issue agenda, supporting liberal activist policies on ethnic preferences, restrictions on political campaign speech, and protections for foreign terrorism suspects.